Cemetery Board continues public meetings law violations amid probe by state ethics commission

 Since Oct.
 10th, no additional public meetings—or executive sessions—have been held, despite the Nov.
 1 announcement on Facebook that Yulstat was appointed to head the district.

-The Prineville Review is also investigating allegations that the CCCD discussed manager salary and compensation behind closed doors.
+The Prineville Review is also investigating an allegation that the CCCD discussed manager salary and compensation behind closed doors.
 Such discussions are not allowed in executive sessions and must be conducted publicly.

 Preliminary Review underway by Oregon Government Ethics Commission